 DeconstructSigs was the first tool to identify signatures even in a single tumor.
 This tool uses forward selection and archives sparsity by a post hoc pruning with a preset 6% cut-off.
 First, DeconstructSigs is insensitive to the total mutation counts.
 The mutation spectrum is normalized before fitting thus makes mutation counts irrelevant.
 Moreover, the overly greedy nature of the stepwise feature selection is prone to eliminating valuable predictors in later steps that are correlated with previously selected ones (REF LARS).
 Here, we describe LIBRA, which jointly optimized the sampling process and an L1 regularized signature fitting.
 By explicitly formulating a multinomial sampling likelihood into the optimization, LIBRA is aware of the sampling variance.
 Meanwhile, unlike deconstructSigs, which paves a forward selection path and fits an unconstrained linear model at every step, sigLASSO uses the L1 norm to penalize the coefficients, thus promoting sparsity.
 By fine-tuning the penalizing terms using prior biological knowledge, sigLASSO is able to further exploit previous signature studies from large cohorts and promote signatures that are believed to be active.

 By jointly optimizing a “mutation sampling” process enables LIBRA to be aware of the sampling variance.
-We demonstrated by additionally modeling amultinomial sampling process, LIBRA is able to achieve better signature attribution, especially in low mutation counts cases.
+We demonstrated by additionally modeling an auxiliary multinomial sampling process and corresponding distribution, LIBRA is able to achieve better signature attribution, especially in low mutation counts cases.
 In cancer research, WES data is abundant but it also suffers severely from undersampling in signatures attribution.
-In these cases, LIBRA can generate more reliable and robust solutions.
+In these cases, LIBRA is able to simultaneously learn the linear regression of signatures with a multinomial sampling process, generating more reliable and robust solutions.
 Moreover, we believe formulating mutation by a multinomial process can have further implications in background mutation rate modeling (REF encodec?).

 Additionally, as the cost of sequencing drops rapidly, we expect an even greater number of cancer samples to be whole-genome sequenced.
 The vast amount of cancer genomics data will give scientists larger power to discern unknown or rare signatures.
 The growing number of signatures will eventually make the signature matrix underdetermined (when k>96, i.e., the number of possible mutational trinucleotide contexts).
 A traditional simple solver method would give infinitude (noiseless) or unstable (noisy) solutions in this underdetermined linear system.
 However, by assuming the solution is sparse, we were able to apply regulation to achieve a simpler, sparser solution (basic pursuit/basic pursuit denoising).